 What is Insurance Premium?

-To define premiums in insurance, it is imperative to know what insurance is.
-Insurance is a contract signed between an individual and an insurance company to protect life or property in case of an unfortunate event.
+Many people often wonder, what are premiums for insurance and how they work.
+To define premiums in insurance,, it is imperative to know what insurance is.
+Insurance is a contract signed between an individual and an insurance company to protect life or property in case of an unfortunate event, and the types of insurance premiums vary based on the policy structure and payment terms.

 To safeguard this contract, the insurer charges an insurance premium.
 Investors must understand that this premium is proportionate to the risk involved.
 Typically, the premium is paid periodically for an agreed term.
 The insurer pays the sums agreed to on the occurrence of the contingency for which the insurance was taken.